Tag: singing

 Rugby HY 1972 Skottie

 Well!
 Despite Skottie’s protestations that he had said “Volk en Vaderland”, he was despatched by a puce-faced Eben to the headmaster’s office, forthwith!
 Inderdaad!
-But he must have forgotten to go all the way because he appeared at the window behind Eben a minute later and proceeded to have us stifling grins the rest of the session.
+But he must have forgotten to go all the way because he appeared at the window behind Eben a minute later and proceeded to have us stifling grins the rest of the singing session.

 I will confess we did sometimes sing words other than those strictly written down in the sangbundel.